SebStohn/SebStohn.github.io/index.md

 <img align="left" src="./assets/images/Photo.JPG" style="margin-right: 10px; width: 200px;" alt="Photo">

 ### My name is Sebastian Stohn (Bachelor of Science), I am a Southern New Hampshire University graduate majoring in computer science with a concentration in software engineering.
-Upon entering the CS program in 2024 I had merely an interest in coding and an intense desire to learn.
-As I progressed I realized that what I was learning was not only a valuable skill but also something I was passionate about and good at.
-This portfolio serves to showcase my skills and passion in three key areas: Software design & engineering, algorithms & data structures, and databases.
+My goal is to apply my skills as an all-purpose software engineering professional capable of fulfilling different roles in the development cycle.

 ### Throughout my studies I have become proficient in several programming languages including Python, Java, C++, and R. I worked with web development technologies including JavaScript, HTML, and CSS.
 I also became familiar with SQL and NoSQL databases like MySQL and MongoDB respectively.
 I gained experience writing small routines and structures but also in designing full applications and stack development, both of which are featured in this portfolio.
-I want to apply my skills as an all-purpose software engineering professional capable of fulfilling different roles in the development cycle.

 # Academic Reflection